-The fair value of Treasury securities, GSE debt securities, and foreign government debt instruments was determined using pricing services that provide market consensus prices based on indicative quotes from various market participants.
+The fair value of Treasury securities and GSE debt securities was determined using pricing services that provide market consensus prices based on indicative quotes from various market participants.
 The fair value of federal agency and GSE MBS was determined using a pricing service that utilizes a model-based approach that considers observable inputs for similar securities.
-The cost basis of foreign currency deposits adjusted for accrued interest approximates fair value.
-The contract amount for euro-denominated securities sold under agreements to repurchase approximates fair value.